react-static/react-static/docs/concepts.md

 # Code, Data, and Prop Splitting

 React Static also has a very unique and amazing way of requesting the least amount of data to display any given page at just the right moment.
-React splits code and data based on these factors:
+React Static splits code and data based on these factors:

 * **Routes** - Under the hood, React Static is automatically handling route splitting for you.
 Other than listing your routes in your `static.config.js`, you don't have to do anything!
 * **Route Data & Shared Data** - Each route's `getData` function results in a separate data file for each route being stored (usually).
 While exporting this data however, each individual key of every data object is checked against each other for `===` equality.
 When a data key is found to be used in more than one route, it is promoted to a _shared data fragment_ and stored in its own file.